unfoldingWord/book-package-app/Journal.md

     - delete the tag remotely `git push origin --delete v1.0.0`
   - Expect: uploading will always be to the open, draft release
   - Actual: the action (svenstaro/upload-release-action@v1-release) uploaded the assets to the tag, not the release. hmmm.

+6. By uploading assets to the tag, I can then manually create the release based on that tag and assets.
+Did this for release v1.0.0.